Have one controlling authority for all types of mediation service providers and institutes: Par panel on Mediation Bill | Law-Order

 ''The Committee, therefore, recommends that instead of having multiple controlling authorities for various mediation service providers and mediation institutes, there should be only one controlling authority for all types of mediation service providers and mediation institutes.

-''The Committee also recommends that the provisions should be made to authorise Mediation Council of India only as the single nodal authority to control mediation service providers and mediation institutes,'' a statement issued along with the report said.
+''The Committee also recommends that the provisions should be made to authorize Mediation Council of India only as the single nodal authority to control mediation service providers and mediation institutes,'' a statement issued along with the report said on Wednesday.

 The committee observed that making pre-litigation mediation mandatory may actually result in delaying cases and prove to be an additional tool in the hands of the litigants to delay the disposal of cases.